ChtiouiMoncer/MedicalAgency/README.md

 # MedicalAgency
-Using Symfony this Web App will help to facilitate and improve the Medical treatment process and as a patient it offers the possibility of following their requests, the app offers also statistics to the admin and the doctor about how many patients requests
+A management platform for a medical agency developed using the Symfony PHP framework and MVC pattern.
+This app is designed to facilitate and enhance the medical treatment process.
+For patients, it offers the capability to track their requests.
+Additionally, the app provides administrators with valuable statistics about treatment processes.

 DIAGRAMMES: